 We work with our partners to make the impact of their partnership come alive for employees.
 We provide impact stories, compelling photographs, infographics and other assets to help inspire and motivate employees and other internal stakeholders.

 Mercy Corps' experienced facilitators can run workshops at your headquarters to help employees look deeper at the challenges our partnership is solving.

-Workshops such as Displaced, a refugee experience, will engage employees in experiential, hands-on activities, small group work and lively discussions to help participants gain insight into complex topics and spark ideas about how to make positive change.
+Workshops such as Displaced, a refugee experience, and When Disaster Strikes, an emergency response experience, will engage employees in experiential, hands-on activities, small group work and lively discussions to help participants gain insight into complex topics and spark ideas about how to make positive change.

-Through Mercy Corps’ online mentoring platform, MicroMentor connects business professionals with entrepreneurs across 92 countries and all 50 US states, establishing business mentoring relationships and helping entrepreneurs realize their dreams.
+MicroMentor, Mercy Corps’ online mentoring platform, connects business professionals with entrepreneurs across 92 countries and all 50 US states, establishing business mentoring relationships and helping entrepreneurs realize their dreams.

 For our Signature Partnerships, Mercy Corps seeks opportunities to match employee’s skills to our operational and programmatic needs for greater impact.

-For example, we’ve worked with Google employees to help us understand how refugees were accessing information digitally; with Microsoft to provide cybersecurity support to our Syria crisis response team; with Palantir to support implementation of their software to help us remotely monitor the dangerous delivery routes to provide assistance to people in Aleppo and Northern Syria; with Xylem employees to design significant water infrastructure projects for refugee camps in Jordan, and many more.
+For example, we’ve worked with Google employees to help us understand how refugees were accessing information digitally; with Microsoft to provide cybersecurity support to our Syria crisis response team; with Xylem employees to design significant water infrastructure projects for refugee camps in Jordan, and many more.
 While these opportunities tend to engage a more limited number of employees, the impact is among the most significant and becomes an important aspect of the partnership story.